 All contractual benefits, apart from your pay, will normally stay in place during sickness absence.
 If you receive SSP only you need to be aware that this changes your bonusable pay.

 We'll continue to pay into your pension whilst you have sick pay.
 Company pension contributions will only be made if you make up your individual contributions.

+You'll need to look at the benefit scheme rules for any benefits that you have e.g. if in shareplan, deductions (full/partial) will only be taken if you have enough earnings.
 It's important that you review your flexible benefit selections.
 If you receive SSP or no pay, you'll need to talk to us about how you'll make up your contributions.
 You'll continue to accrue your holiday (contractual and bank holidays) in the normal way during a period of sickness absence.